FirebirdSQL/jaybird/devdoc/build-documentation.md

 Less important properties, but relevant for testing remotely:

-- `test.db.host` - the hostname of Firebird (defaults to `localhost`)
+- `test.db.host` - the hostname of Firebird (defaults to `localhost`).
+  Be aware that changing the `test.db.host` can result in test failures or ignored tests as some tests perform verifications against the local filesystem.
+Some of those tests can be disabled by using the `test.dbondocker` property set to true, or use `test.db.mapped` so these tests can read the files locally.
 - `test.db.port` - the port of Firebird (defaults to `3050`)
-- `test.db.dir` - the path to use for databases (defaults to `${module.output}/db`)
+- `test.db.dir` - the server-side path to use for databases (defaults to `${module.output}/db`)

-Be aware that changing the `test.db.host` can result in test failures as some tests perform verifications against the local filesystem.
-Some of those tests can be disabled by using the `test.dbondocker` property set to true.
+- `test.db.mapped` - (optional) the test-local path that corresponds to the server-side path (`test.db.dir`).
+Some tests verify existence of server-side files or delete them (e.g. backups).
+Specify the host directory backing the Docker volume, or mounting the remote database directory.
+  Tests need access to read, create, and delete files and directories.
+- `test.dbondocker` - Make tests aware the server is in a Docker container (defaults to `false`).
+This avoids assumptions that `test.db.dir` is directly accessible to the tests if `test.db.host` is localhost.
+Use `test.db.mapped` to specify the volume mount.
+When `true`, tests default to assuming the event port is not available.
+Use `test.event.available` to override.
+- `test.event.available` - Explicitly mark events as available (`true`) or unavailable (`false`) (defaults to not set).
+When this property is not set, tests assume the event port is available, unless `test.dbondocker` is `true`.

 Properties for varying the type of connection tested: